flashlightministries/oilforlight/_posts/2016-08-29-willy-wonka-false.md

 Just about everyone believes in 2 and 3, and they tell 1 to their kids.
 It's like a mental disease.
 I'm no longer much of a Wonka fan.

+It's the prosperity gospel in a nutshell.

-What's missing is the gospel:
+What's missing is the true gospel of Jesus Christ:

 1. You're not good, and in fact you're depraved and deserve death.
 2. God gave His Son to save you, and you can get everything through Him.